Dynatrace version 1.266+

 ALLOW environment:roles:replay-sessions-with-masking, environment:roles:replay-sessions-without-masking, environment:roles:manage-settings, environment:roles:view-sensitive-request-data , environment:roles:manage-security-problems, environment:roles:logviewerWHERE environment:management-zone startsWith "mgmt_na";

 First, let’s create the policy boundary.
-In the Account Management portal, under Identity & Access management > Policies, we can create a policy boundary specific to North America management zones.
+In Account Management, under Identity & Access management > Policies, we can create a policy boundary specific to North America management zones.

-As is obvious from this example, policy boundaries make it possible to extract your business-specific access requirements out of the policy and into a stand-alone unit that can be re-applied over and over across multiple policies.
+As may be obvious from this example, policy boundaries make it possible to extract your business-specific access requirements out of the policy and into a standalone unit that can be re-applied over and over across multiple policies.
 Policy boundaries can be assigned to one or many group-to-policy bindings, making them reusable.
 The combination of default policies with policy boundaries has the potential to further simplify your permissions configuration.

 Make use of default policies whenever possible and define your business-specific access conditions in policy boundaries.